-- physical biochemistry of enzyme complexes - 2. disorders of mucopolysaccharide metabolism and metabolism of complex carbohydrates genetics of somatic cell hybrids
+- 1. physical biochemistry of enzyme complexes - disorders of mucopolysaccharide metabolism and metabolism of complex carbohydrates

-- 4. chemical and kinetic mechanism of enzyme action - mechanism of action thyroid hormones in differentiating tissues - 6. mitochondrial compartmentation of enzyme complex aggregates the value of new grain varieties as improved sources of essential amino acids - 8. studies on pancreatic enzyme secretion changes as early onset markers of pancreatic disease - biochemical aspects of wound healing and hypertrophic scar formation - 10. immobilized enzymes in chemotherapy - 11. interconversion of lipids and structure and function of pancreatic lipase

-12. development of new techniques of clinical analyses.
+- 3. genetics of somatic cell hybrids - 4. chemical and kinetic mechanism of enzyme action - 5. mechanism of action of thyroid hormones in differentiating tissues - 6. mitochondrial compartmentation of enzyme complex aggregates - studies on pancreatic enzyme secretion changes as early onset markers of pancreatic disease - 8. biochemical aspects of wound healing and hypertrophic scar formation - 9. immobilized enzymes in chemotherapy - 10. interconversion of lipids and structure and function of pancreatic lipase - 11. development of new techniques of clinical analyses.

-Inquiries about the graduate program in Biochemistry should be sent to:
+Inquiries about the graduate rogram in Biochemistry should be ent to: